10 Binge-Worthy TV Shows With Strong Female Leads

 Society has a way of distorting how young girls and women should view their bodies, especially with the examples given out by the media.
 “Shrill” is a refreshing take on a protagonist with a strong and positive body image.
 This positivity will lead Annie to follow her dreams of becoming a successful journalist.

-Are you ready to snuggle-in and start viewing our top picks?
+Are you ready to snuggle up and start viewing our top picks?

 Highlighting diverse females in the entertainment industry is a huge stepping stone towards change.
 Whether you'd rather watch a true crime anthology, a feel-good sitcom, an inspiring take on owning your own power, or a wild story of a virgin being artificially inseminated, we hope that after reading about these ten TV shows you add a few of them to your queue.